hughrabagliati/ETRef/README.md

 Repository contains anonymized coded data (i.e., no audio files, no names).

 For all studies, except Experiment 3 which is not reported in the paper, the analysis scripts are embedded in the R Markdown Document "RefCommPaper.md".
-Other analysis scripts within each folder are out-dated.
+Other analysis scripts within each folder are out of date.

 **Experiment 1** assesses adults' utterances and eye movements while completing a referential communication task, in which ambiguity is created by either semantic or phonological overlap.